danamouk/HeartXtract/README.md

 HeartXtract is a Python based framework that can used to characterize heart structure categories and patient descriptors from MIMIC-III notes following a hierarchical numerical coding system.

 # Demo
-The MIMIC-III data is hosted on BigQuery and the framework is integrated with Google BigQuery and Google Colab.
+The MIMIC-III data is hosted on BigQuery and can be accessed on PhysioNet after signing the DUA.
+HeartXtract can be run with Google BigQuery and Google Colab as seen in the demo notebook.

 Run the Demo on Google Colab: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)]([https://colab.research.google.com/drive/your-notebook-id (https://colab.research.google.com/drive/1FEmWGK37qSav4puFaiCZycHiLUcq-6_1))